Take Care of Your Mental and Physical Health as a Way of Caring for God’s Creation

 • Excessive partying or night outings

-These actions harm your body and mind, and they also hurt families, damage communities, and weaken the values of society.
+These actions harm your body and mind, hurt families, damage communities, and undermine societal values.

-Young people are meant to bring hope, not fall into harmful influences.
+Young people are called to bring hope, not fall into harmful influences.

 4. Caring for Yourself Is Part of Caring for Creation

-When the Church talks about care for creation, it does not mean only rivers, forests, and animals.
+When the Church speaks of caring for creation, it refers not only to rivers, forests, and animals.
 Human beings, created in the image and likeness of God, are the most precious part of creation.

-A youth who is physically healthy, mentally balanced, and spiritually grounded can contribute meaningfully to society and protect the environment.
+A young person who is physically healthy, mentally balanced, and spiritually grounded can contribute meaningfully to society and help protect the environment.

 How Personal Health Connects to Environmental Care